-PRE-ORDER ITEM — EXPECTED TO ARRIVE BY JULY 19, 2019, BUT DELAYS ARE POSSIBLE.
+GREEN VINYL IS A PRE-ORDER ITEM — EXPECTED TO ARRIVE BY OCTOBER 11, 2019, BUT DELAYS ARE POSSIBLE.
 CDs are in stock now.
 Any regular in-stock items ordered at the same time (in the same shopping cart) will be held aside and sent with your pre-ordered goods as one shipment.
 Orders with multiple pre-orders will be sent as one order, when all of the items in the order are available.
 If you want the order to ship immediately, or want your pre-ordered items to be sent out as soon as they arrive here, rather than in a group, you must order them separately.
 PAYMENT WILL BE TAKEN WHEN YOU COMPLETE CHECKOUT.

 Coil’s unreleased soundtrack for the VHS only, pre-internet, sexual education documentary entitled The Gay Man’s Guide To Safer Sex released in 1992.
 Members for this project were John Balance, Peter “Sleazy” Christopherson, and Danny Hyde.
 The soundtrack, to quote John Balance’s interview for Compulsion Online, “is [a] slightly new age-y, progressive house type thing”.
 Another way to approach it is as a delightful collection of Balearic beats, smoking jazz not far removed from Badalamenti’s work with David Lynch, somewhat of an ambient house album for your home listening and early morning sunrise dances, Coil style.
 Taken from the original masters provided by Danny Hyde, The Gay Man’s Guide To Safer Sex features a new sexy edit of the main theme.
 Bonus tracks “Nasa-Arab” and “Omlagus Garfungiloops” are taken from the 1992 CD-only release Stolen And Contaminated Songs, both being original versions of the radically reworked (for the soundtrack) “Nasa-Arab 2” and “Exploding Frogs” in order to balance the whole album and extend the listening pleasure.